dschlyter/dotfiles/wiki/vim.md

 15 years later and you are still learning stuff

+# General VIM

+## Appending

+You can append to registers by using the uppercase.

+`qQ` - append to macro q, very useful for fixes
+`"Ydd` - append the line to paste register, useful to batch up a bunch of lines

 ## Commands that I still have not learned

-qa - create a macro
+qq - create a macro
-qA - append to the macro - !!!
+qQ - append to the macro - !!!

 `gn` go to next match and enter visual mode
 `cgn` change next match - this can be repeated with `.` !!!